niklasfemerstrand/rc_openpgpjs/README.md

 -----------
 The keys are stored client side using HTML5 web storage.
 Existing keyrings can not be imported, but existing keys can.
-There's no server sided key storage.
+There's no server sided key storage yet.

 CONTACT
 -------